-Ava DuVernay Will Open New York Film Festival with First Non-Fiction Film in More Than 50 Years
+Ava DuVernay's "The 13th" Is First Non-Fiction Film to Open New York Film Festival in More Than 50 Years

-For the first time in more than 50 years, a non-fiction film will open at the New York Film Festival.
+For the first time in more than 50 years, a non-fiction film opened the New York Film Festival.

 The film's topic?
 The immense incarceration rate in the United States.